alexanian/socratic-form-microscopy/_posts/2018-12-09-knocking-on-a-thousand-more-doors-political-campaigns-revisited.md

   - ontario
   - political philosophy
 ---

 "Hi, I'm Zach!
 I'm out here knocking on doors for <a href="https://www.tenilleb.com/">Tenille Bonoguore</a>, who is running to represent you in Ward 7.
 Do you have any questions for her, or concerns that you'd like her to know about…" is now a sentence I have said more than possibly any other.

 Ontario had municipal elections on October 22<sup>nd</sup>.
 I looked at the bios of my local candidates, emailed all of them to find out more about their platforms, met with two of them, and ultimately decided that I wanted to help Tenille.
 Soon after that, I had been drafted to help manage canvassing efforts (although my colleague Tanya did more of that work than I did) and I was out knocking on doors again.

 I knocked on countless doors and talked to an incredible variety of people.
 I don't even know how many times I went out canvassing, but it was lots.
-More, I think, than the <a href="https://socratic-form-microscopy.com/2018/06/11/what-i-learned-knocking-on-thousands-of-doors-thoughts-on-canvassing/">last time</a> I did this.
+More, I think, than the <a href="{{ site.baseurl }}/2018/06/11/what-i-learned-knocking-on-thousands-of-doors-thoughts-on-canvassing/">last time</a> I did this.

 This blog post outlines the differences (I found) between municipal politics and provincial politics, as well as the difference between volunteering for a campaign and being part of the core campaign team.
 I hope it can be informative for other people looking to get involved in politics any level.